-Picking up litter around your school grounds or around students' homes can make a huge difference in the urban ecosystem, despite how simple it seems.
+Picking up litter around your school grounds or around students' homes can make a huge difference in the urban ecosystem.
 This is something you will discuss in more detail with a Keep Omaha Beautiful educator during virtual or in-person sessions.
 Here are some reasons to pick up litter: